EugeRuda/Beca-CIN/README.md

-# Introducción a la Astrofísica Relativista
-Algoritmos de procesos radiativos no térmicos.
-Introduction to Relativistic Astrophysics
+# Introduction to Relativistic Astrophysics
 Algorithms for Non-thermal Radiative Processes